stygian-phrygian/hypatia/README.md

 [Install CSound](http://csound.com/download.html)

 ## Quick Start
-run:
-`
-./hypatia
-`
+run: ` ./hypatia `

-By default it:
+This script:
+* boots CSound with `main.csd` and the necessary runtime constants
-* opens the audio input/output devices
+* opens the default audio input/output devices
 * listens for CSound score data on port: 8080 and OSC address: "/score"
 * creates a maximum of 16 Parts and 2 FXSend instruments

+## Configuration
 If you wanna change the:
 * maximum number of Parts created
 * maximum number of FXSends created
+* sample rate or k-rate
 * OSC port (for receiving OSC messages)
 * hardware audio input device
 * hardware audio output device

-Edit the file `hypatia` wherein the above mentioned variables are passed as flags to CSound.
+Edit the script `hypatia` wherein the above mentioned variables are passed as flags to CSound.
+See [this](http://www.csounds.com/manual/html/CommandFlags.html) for further info on flag configuration.
 Though, I'd recommend you reconsider your life choices.
 You can thank CSound for being so user friendly and configurable. ;)